 How to add color and make Glitter Bottle Brush trees

-After the paint had dried, they got another coat of spray, but this time using Krylon Spray Adhesive.
+After the paint has dried, do a light coat of Krylon Spray Adhesive.
 Please, be sure to do all this spraying outside in a well ventilated area.

 While holding my bottle brush trees over a paper plate, using each color one at a time, I dumped almost the entire container of glitter onto the trees.